trompamusic/selectable-score/README.md

 * `selectionString` (*optional*): specifies the CSS selector used by DragSelect for click-and-drag selections.
 Any valid CSS selector acceptable; if not specified, defaults to `.note`.

 * `selectionArea` (*optional*): a CSS selector used to specify the DOM element serving as the selection area for DragSelect (within which `selectionString` elements are selected when clicked-and-dragged over).
-If not sepcified, defaults to `.score`.
+If not specified, defaults to `.score`.

 * `onSelectionChange` (*required*): a callback to your application's selection handler.